gingsi/typedattr/README.md

 ## Features

-* Nested checking and conversion of python standard types.
-* `@definenumpy` decorator for equality check if the instances contains numpy arrays.
+* `@definenumpy` decorator for equality check if the instances contains numpy arrays
+* Nested checking and conversion of python standard types
 * Supports old and new style typing (e.g. `typing.List` and `list`)
-* Supports positional and keyword arguments in classes.
+* Supports positional and keyword arguments in classes
-* Can typecheck existing attrs instances.
+* Can also typecheck existing attrs instances
-* Allows custom conversions, by default converts source type `str` to target type `Path` and `int` to `float`.
+* Allows custom conversions, by default converts source type `str` to target type `Path` and `int` to `float`
 * Allows to redefine which objects will be recursed into, by default recurses into standard containers (list, dict, etc.)

 ### Strict mode (default)

-* Convert everything to the target type, e.g. if the input is a list and the annotation is a tuple, the output will be a tuple.
+* Convert everything to the target type, e.g. if the input is a list and the annotation is a tuple, the output will be a tuple
-* Raise errors if types cannot be matched, there are unknown fields in the input or abstract annotation types are used (e.g. Sequence).
+* Raise errors if types cannot be matched, there are unknown fields in the input or abstract annotation types are used (e.g. Sequence)

 ### Non-strict mode

 Enabled by calling `attrs_from_dict` with `strict=False`

-* No conversion except for creating the attrs instance from the dict.
+* No conversion except for creating the attrs instance from the dict
-* Ignore silently if types cannot be matched or abstract annotation types are used.
+* Ignore silently if types cannot be matched or abstract annotation types are used
-* Warn about unknown fields in the input.
+* Warn about unknown fields in the input

 ### Hints

 The following behaviour stems from the `attrs` package:

-* New attributes cannot to be added after class definition to an attrs instance, unless it is created with `@define(slots=False)`.
+* New attributes cannot to be added after class definition to an attrs instance, unless it is created with `@define(slots=False)` [Explanation](https://www.attrs.org/en/21.2.0/glossary.html#term-slotted-classes)
-  [Explanation](https://www.attrs.org/en/21.2.0/glossary.html#term-slotted-classes)
 * Untyped fields or "ClassVar" typed fields will be ignored by @attrs.define and therefore also by this library.